 How can we improve nurse satisfaction?
 We can start by addressing the nation’s nursing shortage.
-Remedies like international staffing and travel nursing are both a safe recourse for hospital administration to consider.
+Remedies like international staffing and travel nursing are both safe recourse for the chief healthcare executive of the hospital to consider to fill clinical nursing jobs.
 According to a recent USA Today article, travel nursing demand has reached a 20-year high.

 Providing better benefits is also a good way to improve nurse satisfaction.
-Benefit packages will vary by hospital system, but international and travel nurses can secure incentives for themselves based on which agency they choose.
-For example, Health Carousel Travel Nursing offers exceptional benefits.
+Benefit packages will vary by the hospital system, but international and travel nurses can secure incentives for themselves based on which agency they choose.
+Health Carousel Travel Nursing offers exceptional benefits.

 There’s a reason that the demand for travel nurses has reached a 20-year high.
 The nursing shortage is taking its toll on nurses who are knee-deep in the trenches, working longer shifts and playing multiple roles to meet unprecedented work demands.
 Nursing professionals need help by way of reform.
 And until that happens at an institutional level, nurses should consider all of their options.